 Don’t be afraid to invest in good quality watercolor paint for this project.
 I bought a set at Michaels on sale for $10, and we could easily get over 200 of these Magic Watercolor sheets out of them – or use them for other art activities.

 To make your watercolor sheets, simply make small dabs of the paint in a blank area of the coloring sheet.
 Use your paintbrush to flatten out the paint and make it into a larger square.

 Add a variety of colors and let dry for 2 hours.

-Show your child (or classroom) how to make the magic color appear by dipping their paintbrush in water, touching the brush to one of the color squares and then painting a section of the picture.
+Show your child (or students) how to make the magic color appear by dipping their paintbrush in water, touching the brush to one of the color squares, and then painting a section of the picture.
 A color will magically appear.

 Don’t forget to remind children how to properly clean their paintbrushes while painting – dipping & swirling the brush in the water, and wiping it clean on the rag.
 This simple step is easy for kids to overlook, but can lead to some frustrating art experiences if they skip it.

 Want unlimited access to even MORE of our activities and resources?

 Then be sure you request your invite so that you can be the first to hear when the doors open again for our Print and Play Club!